orionrobots/orionrobots.github.io/content/2007/01/2007-01-23-nxt-the-ultrasonic-sensor-tutorial.md

 ---
 date: 2007-01-23 15:42:27
-tags: [robots, robotics, robot building, lego nxt, lego, mindstorms, sensor]
+tags: [robots, lego robotics, robot building, lego nxt, lego mindstorms, sensor]
-title: NXT - The Ultrasonic Sensor Tutorial
+title: Lego Mindstorms NXT - The Ultrasonic Sensor Tutorial
-layout: post
 ---
 I am now well underway with my work on the NXT.
 I have built and programmed the grabber bot, and have it driving to and picking up a ball on command via hand claps.